axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 * We define authority as power which has been legitimately obtained (Krishnan & Zimmer, 1991)
 * We regard ownership as the starting point for delegation of authority (Krishnan & Zimmer, 1991)

 With these two facts in mind, data objects must have a single user as the owner.
-However, as discussed earlier tenants are a second tier of ownership.
+User ownership can changed over time.
+Additionally, as discussed earlier, tenants are a second tier of ownership.
 Not every user that can create data objects in a tenant should automatically be the owner of every data object of the tenant, but in return should also not lose rights e.g. for removing an accidentally created data object on creation, because the tenant is the owner.
 Thus, in our approach the creator of a data object will be the owner and the tenant he is currently logged in to will be the owning tenant.

 Another challenge after having a concept for ownership is the delegation of power.
 Not every user should be allowed to delegate his permissions to other users, thus there has to be a “grantPermission” permission that allows a user to delegate all his permissions to other users.

 ### Implementation of Ownership

 Ownership is modeled as an explicit association between exactly one user and data objects and exactly one tenant and data objects.
-Owning a data object implies having all permissions on that object, as ownership is the regarded as the source of authority.
+Owning a data object implies having all permissions on that object, as ownership is regarded as the source of authority.
 In order to change ownership one has to be either owning user or tenant owner.
 If the user only changes the tenant owner he may remain owning user.
 If the user only changes the owning user he may remain owning tenant.

 ### Implementation of Sharing Data Objects with Public